 Recently, the “sitting on the floor together” part of my play therapy sessions was removed and replaced instead with conducting sessions over video telehealth.
 I doubted how effective it could be to comfort and support children during this pandemic.

-But what while the presence of toys my playroom was gone, the relationship between child and therapist remains.
+But while the presence of toys in my playroom was gone, the relationship between child and therapist remains.
 We find ways to playfully connect over video sessions and it’s possible because the foundation built through time, trust, and play remain.

-Learning from Play
+Learning From Play

 Play is fascinating because, along with its therapeutic powers for the child, it shows what a child is stuck on, whether a trauma, or feeling, or anxiety.